AlainOUYANG/Coursera-Machine-Learning/README.md

 # Coursera-Machine-Learning ![Progress](http://progressed.io/bar/12)

-This repository contains the assignments that I've compelete for Machine Learning course on Coursera.
+This repository contains the assignments that I've compeleted for Machine Learning course on Coursera.

 ### Exercises 1 in week 2 - Linear Regression
 | Part Name                                 | Score     | Feedback   |